danielgak/collatz-conjecture/README.md

 ```
 This basically assumes that starting the loop (4, 2, 1) every number that already was checked, will get into the same result as the operations are deterministic.

 So without any other optimization it's easy to check that every single number follows the conjecture up to `10_000_000_000`.
 But as I started with u64 with precision `(2^64-1) 18,446,744,073,709,551,615` I would have been very happy proving up to this number.
-But ofcourse, I forgot that x grows much more than the base_loop value.
+But course, I forgot that x grows much more than the base_loop value.
 That's why when checking `12_327_829_503` the x overflows at some point and the code panics.

 ## V1 - big int